EXCLUSIVE-Gazprom says Nord Stream 1 resumption depends on Siemens Energy

 Once considered a symbol of the cooperation between one of the world's biggest energy powers and the world's fourth largest economy, Nord Stream has now become the subject of recriminations between Berlin and Moscow.

-European politicians say Putin, Russia's paramount leader since the last day of 1999, is using his clout as the head of one of the world's biggest energy powers to stoke discord in Europe over the conflict in Ukraine.
+Germany, the biggest European purchaser of Russian energy, says Russia is no longer a reliable supplier.
+EU politicians say Putin is using his clout as the head of one of the world's biggest energy powers to stoke discord in Europe over the conflict in Ukraine.

 But the Kremlin says that the West triggered the energy crisis by imposing the most severe sanctions in modern history, a step Putin says is akin to a declaration of economic war.